 - Provide detailed sizing information, as usually, sizing varies greatly by brand.
 Why not include a size calculator while you’re at it?

 - Speaking of models – always include details of the individual model, such as height and size.
 Make sure if you have different models showcasing different colors, to include information about all of them!

 - Make it easy to communicate with your customer service via Live Chat or even a virtual shopping assistant.
 A quick answer to a question may mean one less return or exchange!

 Allow Customers to Make a Positive Impact

-Pure Water wanted to demonstrate to its shoppers the difference one person can make by implementing an Impact Calculator into their solution.
-Upon entering their purchases into the calculator, this eco-feature allows shoppers to see the H2O and CO2 footprint of Pure Water’s products and compare how much less water and carbon dioxide emission they produce in contrast to similar products made of virgin materials.
+Pure Waste wanted to demonstrate to its shoppers the difference one person can make by implementing an Impact Calculator into their solution.
+Upon entering their purchases into the calculator, this eco-feature allows shoppers to see the H2O and CO2 footprint of Pure Waste’s products and compare how much less water and carbon dioxide emission they produce in contrast to similar products made of virgin materials.

 By illustrating the positive impact of a purchase, you allow your customers to participate in your sustainability efforts.
 You can easily achieve this by visuals or fun digital features, but it’s important to empower your customers to contribute to a good cause via their purchases with you.
 For example, Canadian clothing and accessories brand Tentree promises to plant 10 trees for every item purchased, and urges shoppers to “get planting.”

 Consider New Sustainability Trends

 The fashion retail world saw two sustainability trends gaining momentum rapidly: rental and resale.
 “Borrow-don’t-own” offerings such as Rent the Runway have fostered strong followings and will continue to grow this year.
 Consumers can diversify their wardrobes without resorting to fast fashion or supporting the production of more garments.